Margal10/Margal10.github.io/index.md

 # Information about me

-I'm Margaux Gaillard, a french PhD student and my project is named "Development of security inks with integrated coding for the protection of cultural goods".
+I'm Margaux Gaillard, a french PhD student and my project is named "_Development of security inks with integrated coding for the protection of cultural goods_".
-I'm working under the co-direction of Jérôme Plain and Julien Proust within the L2n laboratory (Light nanomaterials and nanotechnology CNRS-EMR 7004).
+I'm working under the co-direction of _Jérôme Plain_ and _Julien Proust_ within the _L2n laboratory_ (Light nanomaterials and nanotechnology CNRS-EMR 7004).

 # Scientific activities
 ## Publications

+## Scientific comunications

+## Research organization

+### Header 3

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

-## Scientific comunications

-## Research organization

-### Header 3

 ```js
 // Javascript code with syntax highlighting.